 Avison Young is committed to achieving net-zero emissions across our global workplaces by 2040, so every project counts.
-It started with building selection - the iconic 222 Bay, and existing building complete with major retrofit and prestigious WELL Core Certification, was a strategic decision.
+It started with building selection.
+Taking space in the iconic 222 Bay, an existing building complete with major retrofit and prestigious WELL Core Certification, was a strategic decision.
 Owned by Cadillac Fairview, this building is part of Canada's largest WELL Core Certified complexes.